 Jenn is an educational consultant, best selling author, and professional speaker.
 As owner of FutureWise Consulting for the past 13 years, she has guided hundreds of high school students from throughout the United States through all aspects of the college admission process.
 She earned her bachelor’s degree in psychology from the Honors College at UCLA and her master’s degree in social work from USC, where she was elected to the Phi Kappa Phi honor society and named Dean's Scholar.
 Jenn earned her College Counseling Certificate from UCLA.
-She is a member of the Higher Education Consultants Association (HECA), the Western Association for College Admission Counseling (WACAC), and an associate member of the Independent Educational Consultants Association (IECA).
+She is a Professional Member of the Independent Educational Consultants Association (IECA).
+Jenn is also a member of the Higher Education Consultants Association (HECA) and the Western Association for College Admission Counseling (WACAC).

 Jenn's new book, The Parent Compass: Navigating Your Teen's Wellness and Academic Journey in Today's Competitive World, was released in September 2020.
 It is a best seller and was featured on Katie Couric's list of the 11 Books Every Parent Should Read for Fall 2021.
 Book Authority named it the #1 Best New Parenting Audiobook to Read in 2021, #5 of the Best New Parenting Books to Read in 2021, and one of the Top 100 Best Parenting Books of All Time.